FedeDP/Clight/README.md

 Clight is a C daemon utility to automagically change screen backlight level to match ambient brightness.
 Ambient brightness is computed by capturing frames from webcam.

-It is heavily insipred by [calise](http://calise.sourceforge.net/wordpress/), at least in its intents.
+It is heavily inspired by [calise](http://calise.sourceforge.net/wordpress/), at least in its intents.

 It currently needs:
 * linux-api-headers (linux/videodev2.h)